Cuckoo: Brood parasitism

-About 56 of the Old World species and 3 of the New World species (pheasant, pavonine, and striped) are brood parasites, laying their eggs in the nests of other birds and giving rise to the metaphor cuckoo's egg.
+About 56 of the Old World species and three of the New World cuckoo species (pheasant, pavonine, and striped) are brood parasites, laying their eggs in the nests of other birds and giving rise to the metaphor "cuckoo's egg".
 These species are obligate brood parasites, meaning that they only reproduce in this fashion.
 The best-known example is the European common cuckoo.
-In addition to the above noted species, others sometimes engage in non-obligate brood parasitism, laying their eggs in the nests of members of their own species in addition to raising their own young.
-Brood parasitism has even been seen in Greater roadrunners where its eggs were seen in the nests of Common ravens and Northern mockingbirds.
+In addition to the above noted species, others sometimes engage in nonobligate brood parasitism, laying their eggs in the nests of members of their own species, in addition to raising their own young.

+Brood parasitism has even been seen in greater roadrunners, where their eggs were seen in the nests of common ravens and northern mockingbirds.
 The shells of the eggs of brood-parasitic cuckoos are usually thicker and stronger than those of their hosts.
 This protects the egg if a host parent tries to damage it, and may make it resistant to cracking when dropped into a host nest.

 Cuckoo eggshells have two distinct layers.
-In some nesting cuckoos, there is a thick outer chalky layer that is not present on the eggs of most brood-parasitic species, although there are some exceptions and the eggshells of Old World parasitic cuckoos have a thick outer layer that is different from that of nesting cuckoos.
+In some nesting cuckoos, a thick, outer, chalky layer is not present on the eggs of most brood-parasitic species, with some exceptions, and the eggshells of Old World parasitic cuckoos have a thick outer layer that is different from that of nesting cuckoos.

+Parasitic cuckoo advanced laying and hatching

-The cuckoo egg hatches earlier than the host eggs, and the cuckoo chick grows faster; in most cases the chick evicts the eggs and/or young of the host species.
+The cuckoo egg hatches earlier than the host eggs, and the cuckoo chick grows faster.
+In most cases, the chick evicts the eggs and/or young of the host species.
 The chick has no time to learn this behavior, nor does any parent stay around to teach it, so it must be an instinct passed on genetically.

 One reason for the cuckoo egg's hatching sooner is that, after the egg is fully formed, the female cuckoo holds it in her oviduct for another 24 hours prior to laying.
 This means that the egg has already had 24 hours of internal incubation.
-Furthermore, the cuckoo's internal temperature is 3-4 degrees Celsius higher than the temperature at which the egg is incubated in the nest, and the higher temperature means that the egg incubates faster, so at the time it is laid the egg has already had the equivalent of 30 hours incubation in a nest.
+The cuckoo's internal temperature is 3–4 °C higher than the temperature at which the egg is incubated in the nest, and the higher temperature means that the egg incubates faster, so at the time it is laid, the egg has already had the equivalent of 30 hours incubation in a nest.

 The chick encourages the host to keep pace with its high growth rate with its rapid begging call and the chick's open mouth which serves as a sign stimulus.